Improx/ModifiedValues/README.md

 Modifier energizedBuff = Speed.Mul(1.2f, priority : 1);
 Modifier rollerScatesBuff = Speed.Add(5, priority : 0);

 Debug.Log(Speed); //Will print 12.
-Only the Mul modifier has effect, because it has the higher priority in the shared layer.
+Only the Mul modifier has effect, because it has the higher priority in the shared layer 0.

 rollerScatesBuff.Priority = 2;

 Debug.Log(Speed); //Will print 15 because now the Add modifier has the higher priority.

+energizedBuff.Priority = 2;

+Debug.Log(Speed); //Will print 17 because now both modifiers have effect.
+Mul is applied first because it has a lower order.

+energizedBuff.Layer = 1;

+Debug.Log(Speed); //Will print 18 ((10+5)*1.2f) because now energizedBuff has a higher layer, so it's Mul modifier will be applied after the previous layer has been calculated.
 ```

 Let us elaborate on how priority, layer, and order work with a concrete example.
 You're making an RPG game where the character's Speed value is modified by many different kinds of effects.
 Starting from more permanent and ending with less permanent effect types, these are: 1) Level-up Bonuses, 2) Talent Choices, 3) Worn Equipment and 4) Temporary Buffs (such as potions).
 For instance, the effects of all Temporary Buffs are calculated after all Worn Equipment effects have been calculated.
 In other words, the output Speed value calculated at the end of Worn Equipment layer serves as input for the Temporary Buffs effects.
 It makes sense to design your effect system with these four different layers.